cemoga/javascript-challenge/README.md

 # Project Javascript

 ## Project Description
-The goal of the project was to use HTML, Javascript and the D3.js library to filter and display a dataset based on different filterinng criteria.
+The goal of the project was to use HTML, Javascript, and the D3.js library to filter and display a dataset based on different filtering criteria.
 - The `/UFO-Level-1`folder contains the files to only filtered the data by date.
 - The `/UFO-Level-2`folder contains the modified files that filter the data by date and multiple criteria.